California program to lease land under freeways faces scrutiny after major Los Angeles fire

 No arrests have been made and Newsom has said investigators are trying to determine if more than one person was involved in what officials said was likely arson.

-Prior to the fire, state officials filed a lawsuit against Apex saying the company stopped paying rent last year and owes $78,000.
+Prior to the fire, state officials filed a lawsuit against Apex saying the company owes $78,000 in unpaid rent.

 The lawsuit also says Apex was subleasing to six other companies.
 That can be legal if the company received permission from state and federal regulators but Apex did not, Newsom said.